Featured

 Which one takes priority?

-the order of precedence can be categorized into two based on whether its run-time/startup,
+the order of precedence can be categorized into two based on whether its run-time/startup,order of precedence during startup:

 2) Repository nodes with type sling:OsgiConfig under /libs/*/config.... (out-of-the-box definitions).